Panicking about which baby essentials you should have ready for when you bring your little one home?

 These problems can come on suddenly and, if they do, you probably won’t want to wait to get a pump from the store.

 🍼 Read more: Breast Milk Storage Tips & Guidelines

-Bath thermometer: To make sure your little one is comfortable when they’re experiencing the water.
+To make sure your little one is comfortable when they’re in the water.